Black Oak Basin Land Management Plan

 Are there plans for maintainence of existing mountain biking trails and development of new trails?
 Compared with similarly situated communities (Corvallis and Bend, OR, Fort Collins and Boulder, CO) , Eugene-Springfield has a severe dearth of legal and developed mountain bike trails, requiring enthusiasist to drive significant distances (e.g. Oakridge) to recreate.
 Environmentally sensitive siting of trails in Black Oak Basin could be combined with additional trails in Suzanne Arlie and Coryell Ridge parks to create a local mountain biking destination that could be accessed by human power rather than automobiles.

-Cham-O-Te Lars asked about 2 years ago
+Cham-O-Te Lars asked almost 3 years ago

 The short answer is "yes."
 If you are able to access Appendix D on the project page, you can review the proposed future trails at Black Oak Basin.
 The vast majority will make use of existing roads to site shared use trails, and we have identified a MTB-specific trail in the north central part of the property that we plan to retain and maintain.
 Looking more broadly at our system and the need for MTB facilities, the City is putting a lot of energy and planning into bike trail resources at Suzanne Arlie park.
 We see this as the destination location for MTB activity in our system.
 We'd like to continue to add trails (MTB, shared use, and pedestrian only) in areas that are more appropriate for that kind of intense use.
 Black Oak Basin, Coryell Ridge, and Moon Mountain all support high quality and diverse habitats that are rare in the Willamette Valley and so will not likely be appropriate as destinations for intensive recreation but could be used as transportation corridors for bike and pedestrian access to other parts of our system.